 Citation is “a word or piece of writing taken from a written work” [Cambridge Dictionary].
-If you are obtaining information from another source, you must reference them using Citations and Bibliography.
+If you are obtaining information from another source, you must reference them using Citations and a Bibliography.
 In other words, you need to include detailed information about the source in the text as well as under the bibliography section.

 There are several well-accepted citation styles.
 The default Microsoft Word installation includes several styles, and you can select the appropriate one for your document.
-In this post, I will show you how you can add citations and bibliography in Microsoft Word.
+In this post, I will show you how you can add citations and a bibliography in Microsoft Word.

 To insert a bibliography or reference your citations, you should have an already created list of sources.

 How to add and manage sources (Add, Edit, Delete, & Copy)

 It is a best practice to collect your source from the beginning of writing your report.
 Then you do not need to go back to find your sources when you need to create citations and bibliography.

 You can manage all your sources from the Source Manager dialog box.
 To access the Source Manager dialog box;